jduffy3/jduffy3.github.io/_posts/2021-11-16-the-template-pattern.markdown

 }
 ```

-Everything that is common to the template or routine is defined in the method `exercise`
+The structure of the template is defined in the method `exercise` This template will now be inherited by all sub classes.

 Now for the implementation.

 ### Implement the variation